|Date of Birth||17 January 1962, Newmarket, Ontario, Canada|

 |Height||6' 2" (1.88 m)|

-Jim Carrey, a Canadian-born actor who became a U.S. citizen in 2004, is an actor and producer famous for his rubbery body movements and flexible facial expressions.
+Jim Carrey, Canadian-born and a U.S. citizen since 2004, is an actor and producer famous for his rubbery body movements and flexible facial expressions.
 The two-time Golden Globe-winner rose to fame as a cast member of the Fox sketch comedy In Living Color (1990) but leading roles in Ace Ventura: Pet Detective (1994), Dumb & Dumber (1994) and The Mask (1994) established him as a bankable comedy actor.

 Carrey has one child with his first wife, Melissa Carrey, whom he divorced in 1995.
 He married actress Lauren Holly in 1996, but they split less than a year later.